-The merge conflicts happen time to time when the translation file is changed in both Weblate and upstream repository.
-You can usually avoid this by merging Weblate translations prior to doing some changes in the translation files (eg. before executing msgmerge).
-Just tell Weblate to commit all pending tranlslations (you can do it in the Repository maintenance in the Tools menu) and merge the repository (if automatic push is not enabled).
+The merge conflicts happen from time to time when the translation file is changed in both Weblate and the upstream repository.
+You can usually avoid this by merging Weblate translations prior to doing some changes in the translation files (e.g. before executing msgmerge).
+Just tell Weblate to commit all pending translations (you can do it in the Repository maintenance in the Tools menu) and merge the repository (if automatic push is not enabled).

-If you’ve already ran to the merge conflict, the easiest way is to solve all conflicts locally at your workstation - simply add Weblate as remote repository, merge it into upstream and fix conflicts.
-Once you push changes back, Weblate will be able to use merged version without any other special actions.
+If you’ve already ran into the merge conflict, the easiest way is to solve all conflicts locally at your workstation - simply add Weblate as a remote repository, merge it into upstream and fix any conflicts.
+Once you push changes back, Weblate will be able to use the merged version without any other special actions.

-# Add remote git remote add weblate git://git.weblate.org/debian-handbook.git # Update remotes git remote update # Merge Weblate changes git merge weblate/master # Resolve conflicts edit .... git add ... ... git commit # Push changes to upstream respository, Weblate will fetch merge from there git push
+# Add weblate as remote git remote add weblate https://hosted.weblate.org/git/weblate/website/ # You might need to include credentials in some cases: git remote add weblate https://username:APIKEY@hosted.weblate.org/git/weblate/website/ # Update weblate remote git remote update weblate # Merge Weblate changes git merge weblate/master # Resolve conflicts edit .... git add ... ... git commit # Push changes to upstream respository, Weblate will fetch merge from there git push